 34. The receipt and opening of bids is an important part of the procurement process at which probity needs to be considered.
 The Invitation should be released to bidders on the same day and it should require all bidders to submit their procurements by a specified date and time at a specified address.
 All bidders should be treated equally and given equal time to respond to the procurement.

-35. Usually, bids should be delivered to a secure point in GCPHN (preferably a locked procurement box) prior to the closing time.
-The procurement box should be opened and all bids should be logged, catalogued and registered at that time to ensure that:
+35. When using Illion Tenderlink , bids will be submitted through the secure Tenderlink portal by the closing date and closing time.
+Tenderlink has an automatic registration process of bids received.
+If Tenderlink has not been used in the process then the bids will be sent to commissioning@gcphn.com.au, opened and receipt acknowledged by the Procurement Team, The and registered at that time to ensure that:

 — there can be no issue as to when each bid was received and what was provided by each bid which comprised its bid; and